ubccr/harrier/README.rst

 ===============================================================================
-harrier - touch screen image targeting
+Harrier - touch screen image targeting
 ===============================================================================

 .. image:: docs/harrier-logo.jpg

 ------------------------------------------------------------------------
-What is harrier?
+What is Harrier?
 ------------------------------------------------------------------------

 Harrier is a point and share image library analysis tool.